AsemDevs/Users-List-REST-API-Integration/README.md

 - `composer run phpcs` to check your code for compliance with the coding standards.
 - `composer run phpcbf` to automatically fix any issues that can be fixed.

+For running tests, use the following command:

+- `composer run test` to execute the PHPUnit test suite.

 ## Caching